 The site’s ground water extraction and treatment system began operation in 1996.
 The SVE system began operation in mid-1998.
 Both systems will continue to operate until cleanup goals are achieved.
 The groundwater extraction and treatment system was taken off-line on January 31, 2011 to allow the groundwater to return to natural conditions, in order to collect the most representative Natural Attenuation parameters. the city (Jacksonville, NC) condemned the ABC Cleaners building on September 6, 2011, due to damage caused by Hurricane Irene.
 As a result of the damaged building the SVE system has since been removed andis no longer in service. the middle sectio of the structure has also been removed with only the slab flooring remaining.

 The EPA conducted additional soil, soil vapor and ground water sampling in the Tarawa Terrace neighborhood and Tarawa Terrace Elementary School in 2007.
 Sampling confirmed that vapor intrusion did not pose a threat to residents or students.

-The site’s second Five-Year Review, completed in 2008, found that the cleanup continues to protect people and the environment.
+The site’s third Five-Year Review, completed in 2013, found that the cleanup continues to protect people and the environment.